 What Are the Goals of CCT?

-Our objective is to provide Colorado Medicaid clients who use long-term services and supports with choices about how, when and where they want to receive services.
+Our objective is to provide Health First Colorado members who use long-term services and supports with choices about how, when and where they want to receive services.
 Services are intended to promote your independence, improve your transition process, and support you in the community.
 We'll meet this objective through the following goals:

-- Facilitating and sustaining the transition of 500 Colorado Medicaid-eligible members from nursing facilities to the community with the appropriate amount of supports and services.
+- Facilitating and sustaining the transition of 500 Health First Colorado-eligible members from nursing facilities to the community with the appropriate amount of supports and services.

 - Enhancing and improving your quality of life.

 - Supporting nursing facilities in the implementation of Minimum Data Set Section Q requirements, which assist you in exploring your community-based long-term options.